La Belle (ship): Ownership

 After the excavation was completed, the French government filed an official claim for the ship and its contents.
 Under international naval laws, an official naval vessel is owned by the country for which the ship flies its flag.
 Despite a long-standing tradition repeated by American historians that La Belle was a personal gift from the King to La Salle, no documentary evidence confirming this claim could be produced.
-Instead, archival research conducted in French depositories provided two official documents which listed La Belle as being owned by the King but loaned to La Salle.
+Instead, archival research conducted in French depositories provided two official documents which listed La Belle as being owned by the King but provided to La Salle for his colonization mission.
 Madeleine Albright conceded the claim in favor of France just before the end of the Clinton administration.
 After a several-year negotiation, an agreement was signed on March 31, 2003 which gives official title to the wreck and its artifacts to the Musée national de la Marine in Paris.
 Day-to-day control was granted to the Texas Historical Commission for 99 years.